Subaru-PFS/drp_doc/algorithms/relativeFiberThroughputs.rst

 (``iterations=3 rejection=3.0``)
 to remove outlier pixels.

-We believe the skyNorms are mostly achromatic: plotting the skyNorms from the ``r`` arm against skyNorms from the ``b`` arm yields a straight line with a slope of unity and a standard deviation about the line of about 1%.
+We currently believe the skyNorms are mostly achromatic [#]_ : plotting the skyNorms from the ``r`` arm against skyNorms from the ``b`` arm yields a straight line with a slope of unity and a standard deviation about the line of about 1%.
 A single skyNorm value per fiber is therefore calculated using data from multiple arms simultaneously.

+.. [#] We suspect the skyNorms may be chromatic in the presence of vignetting
+       by, e.g., dust spots, but this is yet to be demonstrated in the data.

 Data products